coronalabs/corona-docs/markdown/guide/distribution/buildSettings/index.markdown

 Desktop apps&nbsp;&mdash; applications built for macOS or Windows&nbsp;&mdash; require additional icons as follows:

-* For macOS desktop apps, you must add a <nobr>`Icon-osx.icns`</nobr> file to your project folder before performing a macOS build via the Corona&nbsp;Simulator.
+* For macOS desktop apps, you must add a <nobr>`Icon-osx.icns`</nobr> file to your project folder before performing a macOS build via the Simulator.
 This file should contain multiple images at different resolutions, bundled into a single `.icns` file \([details](https://en.wikipedia.org/wiki/Apple_Icon_Image_format)\).
 See the [Creating macOS Desktop Apps][guide.distribution.macOSBuild] guide for more information.

-* For Windows desktop apps, you must add a <nobr>`Icon-win32.ico`</nobr> file to your project folder before performing a Win32 build via the Corona&nbsp;Simulator.
+* For Windows desktop apps, you must add a <nobr>`Icon-win32.ico`</nobr> file to your project folder before performing a Win32 build via the Simulator.
 This file should contain multiple images at different resolutions, bundled into a single `.ico` file \([details](https://en.wikipedia.org/wiki/ICO_(file_format))\).
 See the [Creating Win32 Desktop Apps][guide.distribution.win32Build] guide for more information.

 ### tvOS / Android TV